Victor Billot

+Victor Philip Billot (born 1972) is a New Zealand writer, unionist and politician.
+He is the leader of the Alliance party.

+Early life

-Victor Billot is a former co-leader and electoral candidate for New Zealand's Alliance party.
-He is also known as a writer, musician, unionist, past editor of Critic Te Ārohi magazine, and a performer in the bands Alpha Plan, Age of Dog and Das Phaedrus.
+Billot was born in 1972 in Dunedin and was raised in Warrington.
+He attended the University of Otago, graduating with a Bachelor of Arts in political science in 1994.
+He was co-editor of the Otago University Students' Association magazine Critic Te Ārohi in 1995, and a performer in the bands Alpha Plan, Age of Dog and Das Phaedrus.

 NewLabour and the Alliance Party

 Billot was a founding member of the NewLabour Party, which was set up in 1989 by Jim Anderton.
 In 1991, NewLabour was one of four parties to form the Alliance political party.

-He was a candidate for the Alliance in (at number eight on their list), (three), and (six), contesting the electorate.
-In 2008, he was berated by the Prime Minister, Helen Clark, for all the faults of the National Party when she mistook him for a supporter of that party.
+He was a candidate for the Alliance in (ranked 8 on the party list), (3), and (6), contesting the electorate each time.
+In 2008, he was berated by the Prime Minister, Helen Clark, at a University of Otago campaign stop for the perceived faults of the National Party when she mistook him for a supporter of that party.

 At the party's 2006 conference, held in Wellington, no co-leaders were elected.
 Instead the party decided to concentrate on internal reorganisation; Billot was elected president.
 At the 2007 national conference, held in Dunedin, two co-leaders were elected, Billot and Kay Murray, with Paul Piesse returning to his former role as Party President.
 Billot was co-leader for one year.

-Billot persuaded his Wellington friend and businessman Jack Yan to stand for the Alliance in 2008; Yan was number 12 on the list, but did not contest an electorate.

-Clare Curran, the New Zealand Labour Party MP for from 2008 to 2020, has repeatedly encouraged Billot to join her party.
+In 2011 it was reported Dunedin South MP Clare Curran had repeatedly invited Billot to join the New Zealand Labour Party.

-He stepped down from his role as Spokesman and occasional co-leader of the Alliance Party in March 2014.

-Billot still engages in left wing activism in Dunedin, campaigning against cuts to postal services in 2015.
+He stepped down from his role as spokesman and occasional co-leader of the Alliance Party in March 2014.
+He continued to engage in left wing activism in Dunedin, campaigning against cuts to postal services in 2015.

+After a period as the party president, Billot was re-elected Alliance Party leader in February 2026.
+He will contest the Dunedin electorate at the 2026 general election.
+In June 2026, the Maritime Union of New Zealand national council unanimously voted to affiliate to the Alliance under Billot's leadership.
+He called it a "gamechanger" for that year's election and beyond for "advancing an uncompromising working class voice in New Zealand politics".

 Professional life

-Billot was the National Communications Officer for the Maritime Union of New Zealand between 2003 and 2016.
+Billot was the national communications officer for the Maritime Union of New Zealand (MUNZ) between 2003 and 2016.
 In January 2017 he began working as publicist for the Otago University Press.
+By January 2022 Billot had returned to his previous role at MUNZ.

-He writes a weekly column for Newsroom.
+From 2020 to 2025 he wrote a weekly poetry column for Newsroom.